 The myth of low rates of false allegations has become such a comforting article of faith that no column on sexual crime is complete if it fails to remind readers of their infrequency.
 Deborah Tuerkheimer, writing in the Ms magazine blog in April 2017, asserted that “false reports of rape are uncommon”; in an article in the Independent, Sarah Green, co-director of the UK's End Violence Against Women, referred to “the small number of false allegations against men”; Antonia Harrison in Cambridge University's Varsity online magazine in October 2020 made the puzzling claim that “men are 230 times more likely to be raped than to be falsely accused of rape”, a figure echoed by feminist writer Laura Bates; Women Against Rape in the UK wrote an open letter to the director of public prosecutions, urging that no women ever be prosecuted for making false rape accusations, calling such cases “extremely rare” and insisting that prosecutions are “not in the public interest”; Harriet Williamson in the Independent on June 1 2021 ridiculed people “bleating about the prevalence of false allegations”; Louise O'Neill in the Irish Examiner in January 2021 said that false allegation rates “hover at around four percent”, and Slate columnist Ruth Graham went so far as to label all those who deny that wrongful complaints are rare as “bottom feeders”.
 Not all the strident commentators are women; one of the most callously dismissive comments came from an MSNBC interview in which Bill Keller from the Marshall Project said, “The idea that women make this stuff up is a pernicious myth.”

-British columnist Helen Lewis is certainly a moderate.
+British columnist Helen Lewis is certainly no evangelist.
 Her piece Why I've Never Believed in “Believe Women” in the Atlantic on May 14 2020 very reasonably drew attention to the assumptions and excesses of the #metoo movement.
 She tarnished this by writing that false allegations are “extremely uncommon”, and as evidence supplied a link to Katty Kay's September 18 2018 BBC online article The Truth about False Assault Accusations by Women.
 It's useful to look more closely at Kay's claims, as they are typical of the genre.

 Kay admits that false accusations occur, but insists they are rare.
 She also dismisses their impact, commenting that “False rape accusations very rarely lead to convictions or wrongful jail time.”
 It's true that many false sexual allegations are stopped in their tracks early in the investigation, but an unknown number are not.
 The effects of each one depends on how far it reaches along the continuum of increasing terror for an innocent suspect: accused, questioned, charged, tried, convicted.
 Recent changes to the legal terrain have made it more likely for false accusations to extend further along that line.
 Dr Ros Burnett, senior research associate at the centre for criminology, Oxford University, has outlined those conditions here: https://factuk.org/2017/05/09/why-it-is-too-easy-for-innocent-people-to-be-wrongly-accused-of-sexual-abuse/.

 Burnett is referring to the UK, but most of what she writes applies to other countries.
-Kay implies that any man hit with a sexual accusation which he knows is false should carry on with life as normal, safe in the knowledge that he will suffer no injustice in our even-handed legal system.
-Yet even a trial which produces an acquittal is a kind of tragedy, because it could cost him his job, his mental health, his reputation and his savings.
+Kay callously implies that any man hit with a sexual accusation which he knows is false should carry on with life as normal, safe in the knowledge that he will suffer no injustice in our even-handed legal system.
+Yet just being charged is life-altering.
+Even a trial which produces an acquittal is a kind of tragedy, because it could cost him his job, his mental health, his reputation and his savings.
 When there is uncertainty, as there so often is in sexual accusations, the official ruling to “let a jury decide” appears so impartial, so enlightened.
 However, any falsely accused suspect will see it in a different light, especially when he knows he can be convicted just on the word of his accuser.
 Overwhelmed by stress, some innocent suspects kill themselves.
 If Kay has any sympathy for people like them, she keeps it to herself.